 International Truck and Engine Corp. in Melrose Park, Ill., for example, uses the flexible, expandable "Diamond Logic" system, developed by its parent Navistar International Corp.

-Diamond Logic reduces wiring by 40 percent and provides other benefits, such as low-current components and long-life LEDs for the gauge cluster warning lights, and a switch indicator to maximize uptime.
+Diamond Logic reduces wiring by 40% and provides other benefits, such as low-current components and long-life LEDs for the gauge cluster warning lights, and a switch indicator to maximize uptime.

 However, its chief benefit is in the way it handles both chassis and body builder installations, according to Bob Dannenberg, director of Truck Electronics.